Gilbert Cayetano Huesca (1915 – 2009)

 Coatzacoalcos, Veracruz, Mexico

-In 1947, Gilbert Huesca was a 32- year-old commercial artist from Mexico City who was eager to see the world and meet new people.
+In 1947, the man who would become my beloved father, Gilbert Huesca, was a 32- year-old commercial artist from Mexico City who was eager to see the world and meet new people.

 Before venturing into graphic arts, he had traveled throughout 29 of the 31 Mexican states as a salesman, first for the Huesca family’s hotels and casino and later for the family’s embroidery business, Sábanas y Manteles Huesca (Huesca Linens and Tablecloths).